AwkJay/site-mind/README.md

 ## Known caveats (disclosed, not hidden)

-- Some clause verify-links point at a dev host; the clause *text* still resolves in-app.
 - Semantic search needs a free `HF_TOKEN`; Compliance and Commissioning need no keys at all.
 - ROI figures (~20 engineer-hrs and ~₹15L per issue) are labelled assumptions, not measurements.
-- All project data is synthetic/representative, modelled on public tenders.
+- All project data is synthetic/representative, modelled on public tenders — see `docs/know.md`
+  for the full real-vs-synthetic breakdown and judge Q&A prep.
+- The full list of what's still imperfect, kept honest on purpose, is `docs/gaps.md`.

 ## Roadmap